bspitzer-bu/Group_Project/README.md

 5. Three examples of questions (broadly speaking) that will be answered by your database. <br />
 Which GPCRs have ligands in their allosteric site? <br />
-Which allosteric ligands are associated with class X? <br />
+Which ligands are associated with class X? <br />
-Where is the allosteric site on a given GPCR? <br />
+Where are the binding sites on a given GPCR? <br />

 6. Description of user accessibility (i.e., who can use it, who can’t use it, will there be password protection). <br />
 	This database will have two user types: admin and guest.
 There will be no restricitions on who can be a guest.
 Guest access will be limited to viewing and downloading data.
 Guests will not be able to add or remove data from the database.